== == === === By asking this question you are probably not quite ready to take on this particular task.

 Connect one black wire to the live wire and the other black wire to the neutral wire.
 Make sure to follow the wiring diagram provided by the ballast manufacturer for accuracy and safety.
 It's recommended to consult a professional electrician for assistance if needed.

-Connect the black wire from the light fixture to the black house wire, the white wire from the light fixture to the white house wire, and the green wire from the light fixture to the junction box ground wire or directly to the house's grounding system.
-Make sure to turn off the power before starting any work and follow all safety guidelines.
+The recommended ceiling light wiring diagram for proper installation involves connecting the black wire from the light fixture to the black wire from the ceiling, the white wire from the light fixture to the white wire from the ceiling, and the ground wire from the light fixture to the ground wire from the ceiling.
+It is important to turn off the power before starting the installation and to follow all safety precautions.

 Yes.
 Connect Black to Black, White to White and bare ground wires together.